Divi Tips : Hello Bar - Notification Bar

 Divi Notification Bar 2

-1. For example, add a gradient background to the bottom of the section.
+1. For example, add a gradient background at the bottom of the section.

-Further suggestions for settings are detailed in the video.
-Basically, you do what you want, design-wise...
+Other suggestions for settings are more detailed in the video.
+Actually, you do as you want, design side...

 Divi Notification Bar 3